adaltas/node-nikita/src/system/chown.coffee.md

 * `gid`
   Group name or id who owns the target file.
-* `stat` (Stat instance, optional)
+* `stats` (Stat instance, optional)
-  Pass the Stat object relative to the target file or directory, to be used as an optimization, discovered otherwise.
+  Pass the Stats object relative to the target file or directory, to be used as an optimization, discovered otherwise.
 * `target`
   Where the file or directory is copied.